New meter FAQs

 The new AMI meters, made by Sensus, collect energy consumption and power quality data and then transmit that data to the co-op via radio frequency communication.
-The current AMR meters use power lines to transmit data.
-If a power line goes down during an outage, communication with the meter is lost.
+The previous AMR meters used power lines to transmit data.
+If a power line goes down during an outage, communication with the meter was lost.
 The new meter can automatically report outages, voltage variances, and other line conditions without depending on the power lines.

-Will a new meter be installed at my home or business?
+Was a new meter installed at my home or business?

-Yes, and the new meters will offer these benefits:
+Yes, and the new meters offer these benefits:

-- Improved efficiency—Reading all meters, residential and commercial, remotely will be more cost effective than having employees drive to remote locations every month.
+- Improved efficiency—Reading all meters, residential and commercial, remotely is more cost effective than having employees drive to remote locations every month.

-- Improved reliability—Our outage management system will be able to determine outage locations more reliably, which will result in a faster response time.
+- Improved reliability—Our outage management system can determine outage locations more reliably, which will result in a faster response time.

-- Improved power quality—The new system will report variances in voltage and other line conditions that will help us maintain a more reliable power distribution system.
+- Improved power quality—The new system reports variances in voltage and other line conditions that will help us maintain a more reliable power distribution system.